FatimaKhaliil/Progressive-Web-Apps-/README.md

 ### `npx cypress open`
 Opens the Cypress Test Runner.
 You can select and run End-to-End tests for your application in an interactive UI.
+### `npm run start:cypress`
+Starts the React app and the Cypress Test Runner simultaneously in two parallel terminals.

 ## Learn More